mackorone/mackorone.github.io/_posts/2024-11-10-dear_loved_one.md

 ---

 I've been thinking a lot since we spoke this morning.
-You're right: I shouldn't have acted holier than though.
+You're right: I shouldn't have acted holier than thou.
 Sorry about that.
 Here's what I was trying to
 convey:

 I'm sure it's obvious, but a bunch of people (myself included) are really hurt